glimpsovstar/vault-pki-demo/CONTAINER-OVERVIEW.md

 ## 🎉 Result

-You now have a complete, production-ready containerized demo system that:
+You now have a comprehensive, production-ready containerized demo system that:

+✅ **Provides enhanced PKI education** with visual workflow comparisons and hands-on learning
+✅ **Demonstrates both traditional and modern approaches** with `/sign` and `/issue` workflows
-✅ **Provides interactive PKI education** with visual and hands-on learning ✅ **Runs anywhere Docker is available** with consistent behavior ✅ **Supports real-time collaboration** through web interface ✅ **Includes comprehensive documentation** for users and developers ✅ **Follows container best practices** for security and efficiency ✅ **Integrates with existing Vault infrastructure** seamlessly
+✅ **Shows Root CA foundation** with creation process and verification
+✅ **Runs anywhere Docker is available** with consistent behavior on port 3020
+✅ **Supports real-time collaboration** through enhanced web interface
+✅ **Includes enterprise-style diagrams** with organizational personas and business context
+✅ **Follows container best practices** for security and efficiency
+✅ **Integrates with existing Vault infrastructure** seamlessly
+✅ **Provides comprehensive educational outcomes** for multiple audiences

-The container bridges the gap between CLI demos and educational presentations, providing both visual understanding and hands-on experience with Vault PKI operations.
+The enhanced container system bridges the gap between theoretical understanding and practical implementation, providing visual workflow comparisons, security considerations, and hands-on experience with both traditional CSR signing and modern automated certificate management approaches using HashiCorp Vault PKI.